kagenocookie/ReachForGodot/README.md

 - rcol files (not yet fully tested)  [info](https://github.com/kagenocookie/ReachForGodot/wiki/RCOL)
 - user files
 - other resource files are imported as placeholders so they can be drag-dropped into resource fields but have no actual logic or data to them
+- can explore list file structure using a GUI and extract specific files

 ## Prerequisites
 - Godot 4.4+ w/ .NET 8.0